TYPO3/Fluid/Documentation/Syntax/ConditionsBooleans.rst

     {f:render(section: 'MySection', optional: true)}

-If a ViewHelper argument is defined as `boolean`, it is also possible to provide values of different types, which will then be converted to boolean implicitly:
+If a ViewHelper argument is defined as `boolean`, it is also possible to provide values of different types, which will then be implicitly converted to a boolean:

 .. code-block:: xml

     <f:render section="MySection" optional="1" />

-This can be used to remain compatible to Fluid 2, which didn't support boolean literals in all cases.
+This can be used to remain compatible to Fluid 2, which did not support boolean literals in all cases.